eligosource/eventsourced/README.md

 A processor is a stateful actor that logs (persists) messages it receives.
 A stateful actor is turned into a processor by modifying it with the stackable [`Eventsourced`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.Eventsourced) trait during construction.
 A processor can be used like any other actor.

+Messages wrapped inside [`Message`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.Message) are logged by a processor, unwrapped messages are not logged.
+Wrapped messages are often referred to as *events* in this user guide.
+Wrapped messages can also be *commands*, as explained in section [Application](#application).

-Messages of type [`Message`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.Message) are logged by a processor, messages of any other type are not logged.
-Logging behavior is implemented by the `Eventsourced` trait, a processor's receive method doesn't need to care about that.
+Logging behavior is implemented by the `Eventsourced` trait, a processor's `receive` method doesn't need to care about that.
 Acknowledging a successful write to a sender can be done by sending a reply.
 A processor can also hot-swap its behavior by still keeping its logging functionality.

 Processors are registered at an `EventsourcingExtension`.
 This extension provides methods to recover processor state by replaying logged messages.
 Processors can be registered and recovered at any time during an application run.